mpkondrashin/cia/README.md

 (decision is made to submit file for analysis or not).
 If non of the rules matches, default action is **no to submit file**.

-## Return code
-If CIA finds any malicious file according to its configuration or faces some error during files scan, it returns non zero return code and zero otherwise.

-## Logging

-CIA writes its log to stderr and it can be redirected to any file required.